patagonaa/huawei-r48xx/README.md

 - Default Voltage: 48.0V (`C0 00`) to 58.4V (`E9 9A`)
 - Current: 0% (`00 00`) to 100% (`04 E2`)
-    - Weirdly enough, this value goes up to 1250 instead of 1024, but 1250 coincides pretty well with the maximum current from the graph in the datasheet.
+    - Weirdly enough, this value goes up to 1250 instead of 1024, but 1250 coincides pretty well with the maximum current from the graph in the datasheet (see [Output current limit](#output-current-limit)).
 - Fan duty cycle:
     - R4830S1: can be set to auto (`00 00`) or between 30% (`1E 00`) and 100% (`64 00`)
     - R4850G6: can be set to auto (`00 00`) or between [min. duty cycle](#82-register-get-response) (temperature dependent) and 100% (`64 00`)